 In addition to its other roles and responsibilities, the Audit and Compliance Committee is responsible to the Board for ensuring that procedures are in place and are being implemented effectively to identify, evaluate and manage the significant risks faced by the Company.

-The risks facing the Company are detailed in the Strategic Report that is included in the Company’s Annual Report.
-The board seeks to mitigate such risks so far as it is able to do, but certain important risks cannot be controlled.
+The risks facing the Company are detailed above.
+The Board seeks to mitigate such risks so far as it is able to, as explained above, but certain important risks cannot be controlled.
 The CEO is primarily responsible to the Board for risk management.

 Principle Five: A Well Functioning Board of Directors